-In 1957, a hands-on field science program called Outdoor School (ODS) launched in Oregon.
+In 1957, a field science program called Outdoor School (ODS) was launched in Oregon.
 It is an opportunity for students in fifth or sixth grade to move from their school classrooms into the outdoors to learn, immersed in nature.
 ODS programs are typically housed in residential camps; students stay onsite for up to five nights.
 While there, students learn about soil, water, plants and animals, as well as natural sciences specific to the local community and economy.

 For many children, ODS is their very first experience hiking in a forest, getting their feet wet in a stream or exploring sea life along a sandy beach.
-For others, ODS gives them new understanding and perspectives about the natural world they thought they already knew.
-These experiences expand young minds and can transform lives.
+For others, ODS gives them new understandings and perspectives about the natural world they thought they already knew.
+These seminal experiences expand young minds and can transform lives.

-Significant research supports the benefits of ODS, such as:
+Significant research supports the benefits of ODS: